Princess Alexandrine of Baden: Background

 Before he ascended the throne, Alexander II of Russia was sent to Baden in order to present himself as a suitor for Alexandrine's hand in marriage.
 Alexandrine already regarded herself as his betrothed, as all the preliminary negotiations had taken place.
 On the journey there, however, Alexander visited the court of Hesse-Darmstadt and met Princess Marie of Hesse and eventually married her instead.

 At the urging of his brother Prince Albert, Hereditary Prince Ernst of Saxe-Coburg and Gotha (born 1818) began to search for a suitable bride.
 Albert believed that a wife would be good for his brother: "Chains you will have to bear in any case, and it will certainly be good for you...
 The heavier and tighter they are, the better for you.
 A married couple must be chained to one another, be inseparable, and they must live only for one another."
 With this advice in mind (although Albert was reprimanded for presuming to counsel his elders), Ernest began searching.

 Around this time, Ernest was suffering from a venereal disease brought on by his many affairs; Albert consequently counseled him against marrying until he was fully recovered.
 He also warned that continued promiscuity could leave Ernest unable to father children.
 Ernest waited a few years before marrying as a result.

-On 13 May 1842, in Karlsruhe, Ernest married Princess Alexandrine.
+On 3 May 1842, in Karlsruhe, Ernest married Princess Alexandrine, where Queen Victoria and Prince Albert were present at the ceremony.
 To the consternation of his brother and sister-in-law Queen Victoria, the marriage failed to "settle down" Ernest.
 Alexandrine accepted all his faults cheerfully enough, however, and began a fierce devotion to Ernest that became increasingly baffling to the outside world.